January 6 Committee

 Case Status: Complete.

 Procedural Posture: The lawsuit was filed in the U.S. District Court for the District of Columbia and Judge Timothy J. Kelly was assigned to the case.
 On May 1, 2022, the Court granted the defendants’ motions to dismiss for lack of jurisdiction and for summary judgment.
-Notice of the RNC’s appeal of the District Court’s decision was transmitted to the United States Court of Appeals for the District of Columbia Circuit on May 5, 2022.
-On September 2, 2022, the parties consented to dismissal of the case upon withdrawal of the subpoena.
+On May 5, the RNC appealed the case to the D.C.
+Circuit.
+On September 2, 2022, upon withdrawal of the subpoena, the parties moved to dismiss the case, and the D.C.
+Circuit granted the motion.

 No proceedings to date.